 Hello and welcome to another tutorial for NumXL 1.6.
-In this video we'll demonstrate the use of Discrete Fourier Transform wizard.
-To get us started we've generated a random sample of 25 observations.
+In this video, we'll demonstrate the use of the Discrete Fourier Transform wizard.
+To get us started, we've generated a random sample of 25 observations.

 The Discrete Fourier Transform wizard pops up.
-Notice that the output field is set to the current active cell in your worksheet.
+Notice that the output field is set to the currently active cell in your worksheet.
 Now let's select the input data.
-You can include the header in your selection if you wish, then select the remaining cells in the column J.
+You can include the header in your selection if you wish, then select the remaining cells in column J.

 Notice that the options and missing values tabs become enabled.
 Click on the options tab.

 By default, the frequency component output is checked as well as the amplitude and phase.
 The number of components is set to 1.
 Finally, the input variable output is unchecked.
 Let's leave it unselected for now, but let's change the number of components to 7 for our demonstration.
 Next, click on the missing values.